Staples v. United States: Background

 During a search warrant on Harold Staples' residence by the BATF, agents recovered an AR-15 rifle with a filed metal stop (that normally prevents an M16 selector switch from rotating to the full auto position) and several M16 parts.
 The agents testified that the rifle fired multiple shots on one trigger pull when testing it.
 Staples testified that the rifle only fired in semiautomatic mode (with frequent stoppages) when it was in his possession.
 The trial court rejected his request to include a defense of ignorance in the jury instructions, and he was subsequently convicted.
 The United States Court of Appeals for the Tenth Circuit affirmed his conviction, claiming that proving a defendant possessed knowledge of a weapon's physical properties was not necessary in proving guilt.

 Decision

 In a 7-2 opinion delivered by Justice Clarence Thomas, the Court ruled that due to historical tradition of private individuals owning firearms, guns are not as dangerous as hard drugs or hand grenades.
-In the case of the latter, such "public welfare" offenses consider means rea as the knowledge that the defendant was selling or possessing such items.
+In the case of the latter, such "public welfare" offenses consider mens rea as the knowledge that the defendant was selling or possessing such items.
 Therefore, possessing an unregistered machine gun requires the defendant's knowledge that the firearm fired more than one shot per trigger pull when in their possession.